-The Red Solstice, an 8 player co-op tactical survival game, releases July 10th for Steam early access.
-Created by Ironward, a Croation development company, this game is the latest Kickstarter success story clearing their goal by over $10000.
-This game is still in Beta stages so there is still work to be done but the team behind the Red Solstice is actively working towards a full release with more features.
+The Red Solstice, an 8-player co-op tactical survival game, releases July 10th for Steam early access.
+Created by Ironward, a Croatian development company, this game is the latest Kickstarter success story clearing their goal by over $10000.
+This game is still in the Beta stages, so there is still work to be done, but the team behind the Red Solstice is actively working towards a full release with more features.

-The gameplay is best described as a top-down, tactical squad based shooter where communication and cooperation are key features if you wish to survive.
-In each round of the game, which lasts up to an hour, you play as one of the eight available classes such as Assault, Heavy Support and Marksman and have to follow objectives in a large city on Mars while surviving oncoming waves of aliens.
-Each of the different character classes comes with their own abilities and traits allowing specific roles to fall to them meaning a balance of each of these members could be detrimental to your survival.
-There were some issues in the game such as enemies, objects or even players seemingly dead in one persons game but be alive in another players game or vise versa.
+The gameplay is best described as a top-down, tactical squad-based shooter where communication and cooperation are key features if you wish to survive.
+In each round of the game, which lasts up to an hour, you play as one of the eight available classes such as Assault, Heavy Support and Marksman, and have to follow objectives in a large city on Mars while surviving oncoming waves of aliens.
+Each of the different character classes comes with its own abilities and traits allowing specific roles to fall to them meaning a balance of each of these members could be detrimental to your survival.
+There were some issues in the game, such as enemies, objects, or even players seemingly dead in one person's game but alive in another player's game or vice versa.

-The controls begin at basic left click to attack, right click to move and the WASD keys to navigate the camera.
-The difficulty in this game lies in the resource management and limited inventory system as you try to scavenge for ammo, buffs or additional items in nearby buildings.
-For this research into each of the character classes and what is useful in the game would be recommended as the tutorial doesn't cover much past the basics.
+The controls begin with a basic left click to attack, a right click to move, and the WASD keys to navigate the camera.
+The difficulty in this game lies in the resource management and limited inventory system as you try to scavenge for ammo, buffs, or additional items in nearby buildings.
+For this, research into each of the character classes and what is useful in the game would be recommended, as the tutorial doesn't cover much past the basics.

-Graphically the Red Solstice looks and plays nice, there are some issues when too many objects appear at once that can cause some lag in the game.
-The attention to detail is fantastic as you explore the city, there are aspects that make it feel like a living city complete with street lights or construction areas as well as appearing very futuristic with a metallic sheen on the world.
+Graphically The Red Solstice looks and plays nice, but there are some issues when too many objects appear at once that can cause some lag in the game.
+The attention to detail is fantastic as you explore the city; there are aspects that make it feel like a living city, complete with street lights or construction areas as well as appearing very futuristic with a metallic sheen on the world.

-The Red Solstice provides audio to build tension as you play but makes sure that it doesn't take the focus too much and the sounds generated from objects like each of your guns has an individual sound showing the time spent in creating as in depth an experience as is possible.
+The Red Solstice provides audio to build tension as you play but makes sure that it doesn't take the focus too much, and the sounds generated from objects like each of your guns have an individual sound showing the time spent in creating as in-depth an experience as possible.